Skip to content

 What should I include when calculating the true cost of my work laptop?

-Beyond the upfront purchase price, it is worth considering annual software licences, accessories such as a mouse or carry case, any extended warranty costs, and occasional repairs over the device's life.
+Beyond the upfront purchase price, it is worth noting annual software licences, accessories such as a mouse or carry case, any extended warranty costs, and occasional repairs over the device's life.
 Many people overlook these recurring costs, which can meaningfully change the daily figure.
 This calculator can help illustrate that.

 Related Calculators